Raising Interests for Mutual Benefit

-Looking at the car sale example, both the buyer and the seller usually come to the table with their own position or answer.
-The buyer's position may be that he or she can only pay $5,000.
-The seller's position may be that he or she can't let the car go for less than $7,000.
+Using a car sale as an example, both the buyer and the seller usually come to the table with their own position or answer.
+The buyer’s position may be that he or she can only pay $5,000.
+The seller’s position may be that he or she can’t let the car go for less than $7,000.
 When nothing more is known, often a sale price is agreed upon somewhere around the middle — perhaps the point where the parties are equally unhappy.
 However, if we were to understand more fully why the buyer and seller came up with their positions, we may find out that the buyer could actually afford more overall, but could not afford higher monthly payments.
 We may also find out that the seller needs to be relieved of a monthly payment and may take less if the buyer could take over his payments.
-With some investigation into what is important to each person and some creativity in looking for the answer to each person's concerns or needs, a solution can be found that suits everyone's purpose — a winwin solution.
+With some investigation into what is important to each person and some creativity in looking for the answer to each person’s concerns or needs, a solution can be found that suits everyone’s purpose — a win-win solution.

 As an example, a party’s concern or fear may be that his or her children will love someone more.
 That person’s former partner cannot, in this process, discount that concern by saying that it would never happen, that he or she would never do anything to interfere with the relationship, or that the relationship between the children and the other person could never be damaged.
 In an interest-based process the need is explored fully and the goal of providing for that need is acknowledged.
 Simply put, unless the person so concerned has his or her needs and interests addressed, he or she will not say yes to any solution that does not protect those interests.

 One of the greatest advantages of this process is that creative solutions are reached.
 Rarely do cookie-cutter answers result.
 The possibilities for solutions are as limitless as the ideas that the negotiators can come up with and, depending on the needs and interests identified, are unique to each negotiation.
-Each family and its members deserve answers suited to their particular needs and interests and the interest-based negotiation or mediation process is uniquely geared to respectfully achieve these results.
+Each family and its members deserve answers suited to their particular needs and interests and the interest-based negotiation or Mediation process is uniquely geared to respectfully achieve these results.